entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Character 1 was originally defined by Forey (1998, char.
+> - Clement *et al.* (2024): "Character 1 was originally defined by Forey (1998, char.
 2).
 Subsequently, Cavin *et al*.
 (2017, char.
 2) considered an additional character-state for the consolidated condition of snout bones."
-Clement *et al.* (in review) stated that the three character-states of this character form a morphocline, and set it ‘ordered’，We consider this morphocline unclear and retain it '[unordered]'.
+Clement *et al.* (2024) stated that the three character-states of this character form a morphocline, and set it ‘ordered’，We consider this morphocline unclear and retain it '[unordered]'.
 Alternatively, this character can be splited into two characters: condition of snout bones (separate from one another vs consolidated); condition of consolidated snout bones (edentulous vs toothed).

 > - The coding of *Qujingodus* is 1.